TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Error-Signoff.md

 ### Output
 The CMA-4544PF-W microphone has a typical sensitivity of -44 dB at conditions defined by: Frequency = 1 kHz, 1 Pa, 0 dB = 1 V/Pa.
 The typical voltage output would be found with the equation: $$20 log(x) = -44$$ where x equates to 6.31 mV.
 The minimum and maximum sensitivities are -46 dB and -42 dB which equate to 5.01 mV and 7.94 mV respectively.
 Using the maximum gain of 20 dB that the TS472 can achieve, we can expect the outputs to be within 50.1 mV and 79.4 mV.
-This will be put into the left side of the STEREO_IN defined in the main processor.